yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/design.md

 The top plate is a flat plate with mounting holes for LiDAR, it support only RPLIDAR C1 and RPLIDAR A1.
 Also, it has a hole for heat dissipation for Nvidia Jetson Nano.

-Please do not treat the hole as handle.
+Please do not use the hole as handle.
 {.alert .alert-warning}